Area of Law: Credit, Debt and Bankruptcy

 A business can go bankrupt in one of three ways.
 First, a business can voluntarily declare bankruptcy.
 This is the most common event.
 Second, a business will become bankrupt if it makes a proposal to its creditors which is not accepted by them.
 Third, the creditors of a business can sometimes push the business into bankruptcy by filing a petition with the court.
 Petitions are very rare.

-A business bankruptcy will be handled by a licensed trustee in bankruptcy who will handle the sale of the business assets and the distribution of proceeds to creditors.
-Usually, the assistance of a bankruptcy lawyer is required and the situation should be reviewed with a lawyer before the trustee is engaged.
+In any business bankruptcy a Licensed Insolvency Trustee (LIT) will handle the sale of the business assets and the distribution of proceeds to creditors.
+However, the assistance of a bankruptcy lawyer is usually required.
+The situation should also be reviewed with a lawyer before the LIT is engaged.

 Bankruptcy is a complicated procedure.
 Make sure you consult a lawyer or an accountant for specific legal and financial advice before choosing how to proceed with a business bankruptcy.

 - More answers about Credit, Debt and Bankruptcy

 - Master List of all other areas of law